acolombier/stemgen/README.md

   --overlap FLOAT                 Overlap between the splits to use for
                                   demucs.
   --jobs INTEGER                  The number of jobs to use for demucs.
+  --force                         Proceed even if the output file already
+                                  exists
+  --verbose                       Display verbose information which may be
+                                  useful for debugging
   --use-alac / --use-aac          The codec to use for the stem stream stored
                                   in the output MP4.
   --drum-stem-label <label>       Custom label for the drum STEM (the first